MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-edgeupdater-for-macos.md

 # Microsoft Edge for macOS switches from Microsoft AutoUpdate to EdgeUpdater

-Starting with Microsoft Edge 113, Microsoft Edge for macOS will start using a new updater named named EdgeUpdater.
+Starting with Microsoft Edge 113, Microsoft Edge for macOS will start using a new updater named EdgeUpdater.

 > [!NOTE]
 > This updater change only applies to macOS, it doesn't affect Windows, Linux, iOS, or Android users.